-What you say of Interlinea is very true because in that sense the film is a way to pose a problem, to remember that without the space between the "lines" we wouldn't have the picture, the frame.
+What you say of Interlinea is very true because in that sense the film is a way to pose a problem, to recall that without the frameline we wouldn't have the composition, the framing.
 So I ask myself why these things are left out of films.
 Why do we tend not to consider them, when they're part of the medium, when they're what carries the image?
-Without the perforation we wouldn't see the image: that's why the perforations exist.
+Without the perforations we wouldn't see the image: that's why the perforations exist.
 Some could object that we should then show every element of the process, even the reels through which the film passes: sure!
 Paul Strand, for example, photographed the entire insides of his movie camera.
 I can't leave anything out: the mechanism, the various elements, the medium and so forth.
 Everything is part of the story and I'm interested in all of it.

 If later, when exploring the image, I discover an element that strikes me, a detail, a hand, a window or anything else, then I decide to stop and see what happens.
 I always find it interesting to observe what happens in a cross fade, and don't understand why people don't tend to use them anymore today.
 Only in film, however, because the electronic one is completely different.
-It becomes smoky, cloudy, and is flat.
+It becomes smoky, cloudy, and flat.
 I'd like to show you the difference between a film fade and an electronic fade.
 In the former you see that the image lasts until the very last moment, even when there's only a glimmer of light left you continue to perceive the skeleton of the image.
 Whereas in the latter the entire screen gets misty, there is a world of difference.

-For me, a filmmaker is a "worker of film."
-In this sense at least, even if my work were worthless in terms of the results, it's still worth something for my approach, which has unknowingly always been as pure as possible towards the medium and what I do.
+For me, a filmmaker is a "someone who works with film."
+In this sense at least, even if my work were worthless in terms of the results, it's still worth something because of my approach, which has unknowingly always been as pure as possible towards the medium and what I do.
 My methods have remained the same ever since I began making films: I go a store, I buy a roll of film with my own money, 30 very precious meters of film that I use to create the idea I have in my head.
 Then I develop it myself, because you can't go to a lab and ask them to develop 30 meters, you have to bring them at least 300!

-In the beginning, I used to go to a lab in Rome, in Via Tomacelli, which worked for film amateurs and where they used to develop even small quantities of film for me.
+In the beginning, I used to go to a lab in Rome, in Via Tomacelli, which would process film for amateur filmmakers and where they used to process even small quantities of film for me.
 I remember at the time I'd get offended because I didn't want to be mistaken for an amateur filmmaker.
 Those people wanted to become Rossellini, they shot thinking of the big screen and I used to think: "Idiot!
 Film your wife, do whatever you want but leave the real filmmakers alone!"
 I always get angry when they call me a "cineaste".
-Cineastes make industrial, commercial films, backed by a production company.
+Cineastes1 make industrial, commercial films, backed by a production company.
 The term "filmmaker" is more exact, even though those who use it generally don't know what it really means.
-A filmmaker is someone who works entirely alone; his works come entirely from him, and then he goes around with his reels showing them.
+A filmmaker carries out every aspect of making his work himself; his works are born entirely from him, and then he goes around with his reels to show them.

 So what do you call yourself?
 What term do you prefer to use?

 What's on my ID card: photographer.